tdeekens/colloq/readme.md

 ## Todo

-- [ ] A frontend with Inferno or PReeact
+- [ ] A frontend with Inferno or PReact
 - [ ] Think about testing GraphQL API
 - [ ] Implement an authentification based on OAuth2 or JWT and integrate with GraphQl